lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 All six of the works which have some kind of authorship attribution are advertised on the title page.
 There are three other pieces advertised on the title page which don’t have a specific author mentioned in the text: Parish-Jobbing, Character of a Sot, and The Cards Spiritualized (which does name the soldier supposedly responsible, Richard Middleton, in the body of the piece).
 This reinforces the idea that the pieces named on the title page are expected to be somewhat familiar to readers.

 Everything advertised on the title page is at least a full page long.
 Everything not advertised is a half-page.
 (This also means of course that everything with an author is at least a full page long.)
 Since many of the half-page pieces are inserted to make up space after the end of one of these longer pieces, this suggests that the half-page jokes are somewhat interchangeable filler.

+“Consolation for the scorbutic, scrofulous, leprous, &c : and worthy also the serious perusal of the medical profession.
+Being an abstract from a few of those remarkable cures which illustrate Mr. Hayman's 'Treatise, explaining the nature and affinity of scorbutic diseases.’”

+This is an 8p. ;  8⁰ extract; ESTC notes that it “contains testimonials and a list of persons treated” and categorizes its “Genre/form” under “Advertisements.”
+The only physical copy noted is at Niedersachsische Staats und Universitatsbibliothek in Gottingen, Germany.
+This, it mentions, is “Bound with the 'Gentleman's Magazine', vol. 63, part 2, 1793” --- a volume which is also present in HathiTrust!
+The OCR is too low-quality to find the advertisement by searching key words.

+The index does list a Hayman on p 961 but this was the obituary of a William Hayman :(

+As far as I can tell, the Gentleman’s Magazine does not include this kind of advertisement within it, so it must have been some particular reader in Germany who chose to bind them together.

+I contacted the holding archive in Germany, writing a message in bad google-translate German!

+One of the major findings of this research methodology is a reminder that digital records are based on a relentless materiality.
+The method itself, in some ways, boils down to predicting the location of some barriers to research, and then smashing my face directly against those barriers in order to characterize their location, shape, and solidity.
+The hunt for the more-neglected titles hit very similar barriers.
+The Hayward advertisement has only one recorded copy, in Germany; elation when looking up the shelfmark reveals that it is bound with the Gentleman’s Magazine and I can find a HathiTrust scan of that exact volume; growing dread as a detailed examination of the 800-page facsimile makes it clear that the advertisement did not appear within the magazine but was bound with it separately by an idiosyncratic German person; resignation as I use Google Translate to compose an apologetic message in German for the Niedersachsische Staats und Universitatsbibliothek, where someone will have to go dig out the book and personally inspect it for the inclusion.
+Or, for the East India accounts --- growing elation as I realise that one of the holding libraries is UCLA, where material conditions are in my favour, since I have a friend studying there; hopes that are dashed by the absolute bar on special collections access during COVID-19.

 This dissertation has been centrally concerned with textual selection.
 In this final chapter, I wish to experiment with a perverse and speculative form of textual selection: true randomness.
 The value of speculative computing, as a methodology in a liminal space between the humanities and computer science, lies in its ability to be useless in a thought-provoking way.
 Of course one would not seriously suggest that we study literary history through texts chosen at random... but what would happen if we did it anyway?
 To write this chapter, I used a random number generator to choose \[X\] texts from the ESTC. \[LITERARY BLUF - last thing to write\]